eminw5/node-lambda/README.md

 hi

-This is Emin, Senior Software Engineer, based in Cork, Ireland
+This is Emin, Senior Software Engineer, based in Cork, Ireland.
+I